 Criteria Requirements

 For women using their own eggs to attempt pregnancy, RMIA treats patients through age 45, providing that ovarian function test results are sufficient to suggest that treatment is possible.
-For women using donor eggs, RMIA considers women up to age 55 for embryo transfer.
-Women 45 years and older require clearance and approval from a maternal-fetal medicine (MFM, high-risk obstetrics) specialist prior to treatment.
-For procedures requiring anesthesia such as egg retrieval, our facility is able to care for patients with a body mass index (BMI) of 35 or lower.
+For women using donor eggs, RMIA considers women under the age of 55 for embryo transfer.
+Women 45 years and older require clearance and approval from a maternal-fetal medicine (MFM, high-risk obstetrics) specialist before treatment.
+For procedures requiring anesthesia, such as egg retrieval, our facility can care for patients with a body mass index (BMI) of 37 or lower for patients participating in a regular program and 35 or lower for patients participating in a warranty program.

 IVF Warranty Program Eligibility Criteria